 Nevertheless, there are many things to consider before deciding to wait for a letter to play a high-scoring word.
 It is good to contemplate which letter it is that you need.
 Make sure to view the Tile Bag and see how many are available.

 If the letter you need is not there as well as any blank tiles, there's nothing you can really do about it.
 But if there are some blank tiles and letters available, what are the odds of you receiving it?
-If there's something like only one blank tile it's not very high and would probably not be worth the risk.

 Another thing to recognize is the score of the game and how late in the game it is.
 If the score is really close or the opponent is currently winning it may not be the right way to go.
 You would have to give up using a significant amount of your tiles if you are waiting to build a word.